4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Can I upgrade to implant dentures if I have removable dentures?

-If your jawbone isn’t strong enough, you may need a bone graft before getting implants.
+If your jawbone isn’t strong enough, you may need a bone graft before you get implants.
 Once your mouth is ready, our dentist will place the implants.

 Can dentures be repaired if they break?

 Yes.
 See our dentist as soon as possible if your dentures crack or chip.
 We can repair the broken pieces or adjust your dentures.
-Do not to try to fix your dentures yourself, as this could damage them more.
+Don’t try to fix your dentures yourself, as this could damage them more.

 Can dentures cause mouth sores?

-Yes, traditional, removable dentures can get sores if they don’t fit properly.
-When dentures are too loose or too tight, they can rub against the gums, causing irritation and sores.
-Sores can also happen if you wear your dentures too long without cleaning.
+Yes, traditional removable dentures can get sores if they don’t fit properly.
+When dentures are too loose or too tight, they can rub against the gums.
+Sores can also happen if you wear your dentures too long without cleaning them.

 Contact our dentist to ensure your dentures fit if you get denture sores.
 You can also get implant dentures to reduce the risk of painful sores.